-Firstly, when a position is opened (either long or short), the investor is required to pay an initial margin in cash with the broker who subsequently deposits it with the clearinghouse.
+Firstly, when a position is opened (either long or short), the investor is required to pay an initial margin which is a deposit calculated based on the value of your position.
 This amount remains on deposit as long as the investor has an open position.
 The initial margin attracts a market related interest rate which is refunded to the investor once the position is closed out, or if the contract expires.
-The initial margin requirement varies between the different currency futures offered.
+The initial margin requirement varies between the different Currency Futures offered.